Another Day (Paul McCartney song)

-"Another Day" is a song by English rock musician Paul McCartney that was released as the A-side of a non-album single in February 1971.
+"Another Day" is a song by the English rock musician Paul McCartney that was released as the A-side of a non-album single in February 1971.
 It was his debut single as a solo artist following the Beatles break-up in 1970.
-McCartney credited his wife Linda as a co-writer on the song, triggering legal action from ATV on behalf of the publishing companies Northern Songs and Maclen Music.
+McCartney credited his wife Linda as a co-writer on the song, triggering legal action from ATV Music on behalf of the publishing companies Northern Songs and Maclen Music.
 The lyrics describe the daily routine of a lonely woman, using an observational style similar to McCartney's narrative in the 1966 ballad "Eleanor Rigby".